-A typical problem with autumn photography is the dull and flat images that don’t convey the colors or atmosphere presented.
-Through this article, you’ll learn how you can capture great images of the changing season and how to enhance the atmosphere.
+A typical problem with autumn photography is that the days are dull or flat, and the images aren’t able to convey the colors or atmosphere presented.
+That’s what I’ll help with, in this article; you’ll learn how to capture great images of the changing season and how to enhance the atmosphere.

-1. Photograph during the Golden Hour
+#1 Photograph during the Golden Hour

-Fog and overcast days can be just as good
+#2 Fog and overcast days can be just as good

 Look for scenes that stick out from the surroundings.
-In the image above, the bright orange leaves and the red heather was a great contrast to the gray and dull background.
+In the image above, the bright orange leaves and the red heather were a great contrast to the gray and dull background.
 The color separation makes the tree stick out even more and it’s no doubt that it’s the main subject of the image.

-Take advantage of natural framing
+#3 Take advantage of natural framing

 Natural framing is one of the strongest compositional techniques and during autumn the opportunities are endless.